apollographql/apollo-tooling/packages/apollo/README.md

 OPTIONS
+  -c, --config=config      Path to your Apollo config file

+  -g, --graph=graph        The ID of the graph in Apollo Graph Manager for which to download the schema for.
+Overrides
+                           config file if provided.

-  -c, --config=config      Path to your Apollo config file -k, --skipSSLValidation  Allow connections to an SSL site without certs -t, --tag=tag            [default: current] The published tag to check this service against --endpoint=endpoint      The url of your service
+  -k, --skipSSLValidation  Allow connections to an SSL site without certs

+  -v, --variant=variant    The variant to download the schema of

+  --endpoint=endpoint      The URL for the CLI use to introspect your service

   --header=header          Additional header to send to server for introspectionQuery.
 May be used multiple times to add
                            multiple headers.
 NOTE: The `--endpoint` flag is REQUIRED if using the `--header` flag.

-  --key=key                The API key for the Apollo Engine service
+  --key=key                The API key to use for authentication to Apollo Graph Manager

 ALIASES
   $ apollo schema:download